rl-institut/WAM/CONTRIBUTING.md

 ```bash
 git push
 ```
-If it is the first time and you branch does not exist on the remote server yet, git will prompt you with instructions.
-Simply follow them.
+If your branch does not exist on the remote server yet, git will provide you with instructions, simply follow them.
-Go to step 4 to setup a pull request when your feature is complete

 #### Step 3: Run tests locally